SebConejo/Get-stargazers/README.md

 2. API Github limits the number of requests to 5000 per hour per token.

 3. If you repeat the command, the `stargazers.json` file will overwrite the previous one.

+## Related tools
+Once you get the list, you can use [fetch-emails](https://github.com/SebConejo/fetch-emails) to get emails from the list of users.